samuelemusiani/sasso/README.md

   you could add an `IPSet` with all the proxmox nodes in the cluster and then add a cluster firewall rule from the IPSet to the same IPSet, protocol `udp` and destination port `4789`.
 * Have a template for a VM to clone.
+The template must have the `cloud-init` option enabled and should be without any network interface.
 * Generate an API token with all the necessary permissions.

 ## Development